 Margins, for one: $90 per hour revenue for labor that cost $5 early-on.
 A unique opportunity that took advantage of a shortage of engineering talent in the developed world.
 QuEST’s ability to access Indian engineers filled that gap.
 And, last but not least, Prabhu’s and Melligeri’s superb execution.

 The Advantage Of Using Customer’s Funds To Scale A Service Business

 From these case studies, we can come to three conclusions.

 - There are multiple ways to scale a service business.
 Microsoft turned their software services into products.
 Rock Solid turned their IT services into SaaS.

-- Product businesses are often more scalable than services businesses, which seem to require so many more people and more systems as they grow that they often lack any meaningful economies of scale.
+- Product businesses are often more scalable than services businesses, which require so many more people as they grow that they often lack any meaningful economies of scale.